PostgreSQL (10)

 Repeatable method of determining a transactions per second (TPS) rate.

-Useful for determining impact of tuning parameters like shared_buffers with a before/after benchmark.
-Configurable with a custom SQL queries.
+Useful for determining impact of parameter tuning.
+Configurable with custom SQL queries.

-Could also be used to test the impact of ramping up connections.
+Could be used to test the impact of increasing concurrent connections.

 • Initialize database example with scaling option of 50 times the default size: